Joeni-McBoeni/Unnamed_Cowboy_Game/README.md

 3 - Reload (Gain a bullet, unless you already have six)

-4 - Rest (Gain a life, unless your opponent shoots you or you already have six)
+4 - Rest (Gain a health, unless your opponent shoots you or you already have six)

 Combat resolves once both players have made their input for the round.
-When a player loses all of their lifes, the lose the game.
+When a player loses all of their health, the lose the game.

 ## License
 This project is licensed under the standard MIT license.